Meet The Astronomer

 Since arriving, New Zealand hasn’t just given me the Milky Way in all its splendour — it’s also become my home.

-Over the years, I’ve had the privilege to guide under these southern stars for some of the country’s leading stargazing companies, including the renowned Dark Sky Project in Lake Tekapo.
-A highlight of my career was working atop Mount John Observatory at the University of Canterbury, assisting with research on the largest telescope in New Zealand, MOA, where we hunted for distant planets orbiting faraway stars.
+A highlight of my career was working atop the University of Canterbury's Mount John Observatory, assisting with research on the largest telescope in New Zealand, MOA, where we hunted for distant planets orbiting faraway stars.

 But my connection with the night sky goes far beyond my work.
-Astronomy became a passion that followed me into my own backyard — where countless nights spent observing, photographing, and tracking asteroids have deepened both my skill and my wonder.
-I’ve learned to capture images I once only dreamed of, and to spot distant objects racing silently through the dark.
+Astronomy became a passion that followed me into my own backyard, where countless nights spent observing led me to astrophotography.
+Photographing the sky became a love of mine ever since, and I have captured images I once only dreamed of.

 For me, astronomy has never been just about stars and planets.
 It’s about perspective.
 About standing under a vast, ancient sky and realising that we are part of something far greater than ourselves.
 Every time I guide a tour, my goal is to share that feeling — that quiet sense of awe — with others.